SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

 + Service [footprinting](https://github.com/SrivathsanNayak/ethical-hacking-notes/blob/main/HTBAcademy/Footprinting/README.md):

   Based on whatever ports & services are there; consider enumerating manually as well as using automated tools.
-Also, search for found ports and services - it could be associated with a known vulnerable service/version.
+Also, search for ALL found ports and services - it could be associated with a known vulnerable service/version.
 In very rare cases, if the box is faulty, try resetting it and re-doing the footprinting.

 + Clues: